keu/docs/astro/connect-aws.md

 2. Create a resource share in AWS RAM with the account ID from step 1.
 See [Creating a resource share in AWS RAM](https://docs.aws.amazon.com/ram/latest/userguide/working-with-sharing-create.html).
 3. Contact [Astronomer support](https://cloud.astronomer.io/support) and provide the CIDR block of the target VPC or on-premises network that you want to connect your Astro cluster with.
 From here, Astronomer approves the resource sharing request and creates a transit gateway peering attachment request to your network.
 4. Accept the transit gateway peering attachment request from your network.
 See [Accept or reject a peering attachment request](https://docs.aws.amazon.com/vpc/latest/tgw/tgw-peering.html#tgw-peering-accept-reject).
-5. Create a static route from your CIDR block to the transit gateway.
+5. Create a static route from your CIDR block to the transit gateway and a static route from the transit gateway to the Astro VPC.
 See [Add a route to the transit gateway route table](https://docs.aws.amazon.com/vpc/latest/tgw/tgw-peering.html#tgw-peering-add-route).
 6. Contact [Astronomer support](https://cloud.astronomer.io/support) to confirm that you have created the static route.
 Astronomer support will update the Astro VPC routing table to send traffic from your CIDR block through the transit gateway.
 7. Optional.
 Repeat the steps for each Astro cluster that you want to connect to your transit gateway.